 That does it for this first part of your profile.
 As you can see, it includes obvious information about your Dental Practice.
-And because this is core information about your dental practice, you should not be making any mistakes or omitting any of it when optimizing your Google My Business listing.
+And because this is core information about your dental practice, you should not be making any mistakes or omitting any of it when optimizing your Google Business Profile listing.

 The devil is in the details.

-The functionalities available in a Google My Business listing vary from desktop browsing to mobile phone experiences, but you should not overlook any of them.
+The functionalities available in a Google Business Profile listing vary from desktop browsing to mobile phone experiences, but you should not overlook any of them.
 These next few sections centralize information usually spread out over several pages on your website, so it offers a snapshot of your Dental Practice to any curious patients.